 The film centers around a group of lovely ass-kicking women who ride around the Watts area of Los Angeles on their stylish customized motorbikes.
 When the mother of the gang’s leader Syreena (Trina Parks) goes missing, the girls find themselves running from hapless law enforcement officers, fighting off the KKK and finally taking down a fast food selling Col. Sanders clone called Louisville Cross in order to find her.

 Before Syreena’s mom disappeared she was organizing the construction of an abortion clinic with financial help from Louisville Cross.
-Unbeknownst to anyone, Cross poses as a benefactor to the black community, but he’s really just a closeted racist who has created a bizarre machine that can clone human beings.
-He’s kidnapping black leaders with the help of the KKK in order to clone them, and he plans on using these clones to do his evil bidding and in turn wreck havoc on the black community.
+Unbeknownst to anyone, Cross poses as a benefactor to the black community but he’s really just a closeted racist who has created a bizarre machine that can clone human beings.
+He’s kidnapping black leaders with the help of the KKK in order to clone them and he plans on using these clones to do his evil bidding and wreak havoc on the black community.

 Other stand out performances include Roger E. Mosley (best known as ‘TC’ from the Magnum, P.I. television series) as the leader of a scooter riding gang who falls hard for Syreena and the great character actor Dick Miller shows up as one of the pitiful keystone cops.
 The film also features the musical act The Dramatics who get to perform their funky hit single “What You See Is What You Get,” while being held as prisoners in Louisville Cross’ dungeon.